 Definition and Example of a Flexible Spending Account

-So, for example, if your gross income for the year is $70,000 and you’ve made $4,000 in FSA contributions over the year, only $66,000 your income would be subject to income tax.
-That means your contributions would go into your FSA before Federal Insurance Contribution Act (FICA) tax, Federal Unemployment Tax Act (FUTA) tax, Medicare, or income taxes are taken out.
+Only $66,000 of your income would be subject to income tax if your gross income for the year was $70,000 and you made $4,000 in FSA contributions over the year.
+Your contributions would go into your FSA before Federal Insurance Contribution Act (FICA) tax is withheld, as well as before Federal Unemployment Tax Act (FUTA) tax, Medicare, or income taxes are taken out.

 - Alternate names: Flex account, flexible-spending arrangement, FSA

 The most recent USDA data show that the average middle income family would have spent roughly $12,980 per child in 2015 for general child care.
 Furthermore, according to a 2019 study of U.S. census data, typical yearly health insurance premiums were about $2,200 and out-of-pocket costs were around $3,700.
 On the higher end, some households spent more than $8,000 on premiums and about $12,080 on out-of-pocket costs a year.
 Medical expenses will likely remain a significant portion of the average American’s budget for some time, so it can be worth investigating cost-saving strategies like FSAs.